Skip to main contentSkip to navigation

 Do I need the original RAID controller to recover my array?

 No. Dell PERC, LSI MegaRAID, and other DDF-conformant controllers write structural metadata to the trailing sectors of each member drive.
-HP Smart Array stores metadata in GPT Partition 9.
+HP Smart Array writes a proprietary RAID Information Sector (RIS) to a reserved area at the start of each member drive.
 The original controller is replaceable; the metadata travels with the drives.
 We parse this metadata from cloned images to reconstruct the array virtually without the original hardware.

 What is the difference between software RAID and hardware RAID recovery?

 Software RAID (Linux mdadm on Synology, QNAP, ReadyNAS) stores superblocks on each member drive at known offsets.
 Version 1.2 sits 4 KB from the start; version 0.90 sits near the end.
-Hardware RAID controllers write proprietary metadata: Dell PERC/LSI uses SNIA DDF at the end of drives, HP Smart Array uses GPT Partition 9, and Adaptec stores metadata at sector zero.
+Hardware RAID controllers write proprietary metadata: Dell PERC/LSI uses SNIA DDF at the end of drives, HP Smart Array writes a proprietary RAID Information Sector at the start of each drive, and Adaptec stores metadata in a reserved region at the end of each member drive.
 Each requires different parsing tools but the same image-first principle.

 Is it safe to force a failed drive back online?